RITRacingSoftware/RITRacingSoftware.github.io/docs/Firmware/index.md

 Where precisely this folder will be located will depend on your system and personal preferences.

+## Coding Style
+There is no official "style guide" for RITRacing.
+However, you do have to set your tabs to 4 spaces.

 ## Navigation
 All of our installation and compilation will be done with terminal commands.
 The terminal is just another way to navigate your computer's file system and interact with the programs and files you have.
-If you're not already comfortable using the terminal you should review the [Terminal Commands](./Terminal.md) page.
+If you're not already comfortable using the terminal you should review the [Terminal](./Terminal.md) page.

 ## Installing the prerequisites
 To compile code for an STM32 on your computer, a cross-compiler toolchain is